jo12no/lightrail-sydney-alerts/README.md

 BigQuery Integration: It compares the processed alerts against existing records in a BigQuery table to determine if they are new.

-Email Notifications: If an alert is new (not already in the BigQuery table), it formats the alert details into an email body and sends an email notification to a pre-configured recipient.
+Email Processing: If an alert is new (not already in the BigQuery table), it formats the alert details into an email body.

+Email Sending (SMTP protocol): the email is sent from a service 'bot' email account, which emails my personal account.

 Scheduling and Hosting: Designed to be hosted as a serverless Cloud Function, the script is intended to execute every minute.